Sora Amamiya: Music career

 Amamiya's music career began when she performed the song "Kanade" (奏（かなで）), a cover of a 2004 single by Sukima Switch.
 The song was used as the ending theme to One Week Friends.
 She made her official music debut for Music Ray'n by performing Akame ga Kills opening theme song "Skyreach"; the song peaked at number 13 on the Oricon weekly charts.

 In late 2014, Amamiya, Asakura, and Natsukawa formed the music unit TrySail, which released its first single "Youthful Dreamer", used as the opening theme song to the anime television series Ultimate Otaku Teacher, on May 13, 2015.
 In 2016, she, along with her co-stars, Rie Takahashi and Ai Kayano performed KonoSubas ending theme song "Chīsana Bōken-sha" (ちいさな冒険者).
 She released her first solo album Various BLUE on September 7, 2016; the album peaked at number 7 on the Oricon weekly charts.
 Her second album The Only BLUE was released on July 11, 2018.

 In 2020, she performed the song "Kimi o Tooshite" (君を通して), which was used as an insert song in the twelfth episode of Rent-A-Girlfriend.
 She released her third album Paint It, BLUE on September 2, 2020.
 In 2021, she performed the songs "Mienai Kara ne!?" (見えないからね!?) and "Mita na?
 Mita yo ne??
 Miteru yo ne???" (ミタナ？ミタヨネ？？ミテルヨネ？？？), which are used as the opening and ending themes respectively to Mieruko-chan.
 She released a cover album titled Covers: Sora Amamiya Favorite Songs on October 21, 2021, and two compilation albums titled Red and Blue on January 5, 2022.

+Amamiya released the EP "Dōkasen" (導火線) on March 22, 2023, with her composing and writing all the songs.
+She released a second cover album on June 21, 2023.
+She released the single "Shōten" (衝天) on January 31, 2024, and an album titled Ten to Bluer on March 27, 2024, to coincide with her 10th anniversary an artist.
+She released a Christmas single titled "Blue Christmas for You" on December 18, 2024.
+She released a third cover album on June 18, 2025.

+Amamiya's song "Non Scenario Etude" was used as the opening theme to the fifth season of Rent-A-Girlfriend in 2026; she both composed and wrote the lyrics to the song.